arks-org/arks.github.io/content/_pages/about-ark-faq-en.md

     <a href="https://n2t.net/ark:/99166/w66d60p2">ark:/99166/w66d60p2</a>

 An important decision is whether your URL-based ARKs will use the hostname of your local resolver or the N2T.net resolver.
-If local control or branding is important enough, you would advertise ARKs based at your local resolver (see about serving content with ARKs).
-If you're concerned about the stability of your local hostname, you would advertise your ARKs based at n2t.net (see examples of both).
+If local control or branding is important enough, you would advertise ARKs based at your local resolver.
+If you're concerned about the stability of your local hostname, you would advertise your ARKs based at n2t.net (see [examples of both](#creating)).

 Resolving your ARKs through N2T is always possible for users, regardless of how you advertise them.

-### Are there tools and services to help with ARKs?
+### Are there tools and services to help with ARKs? {#tools}

 Here's a partial list of [software tools for persistent identification](http://coptr.digipres.org/Category:Persistent_Identification) that includes